ZaidDevv/Trendency-App/README.md

 ![landing screen](https://i.imgur.com/uPlyVjh.png) ![home screen](https://i.imgur.com/xMLdcrT.png) ![call to action screen](https://i.imgur.com/Kd4pGFl.png)

-## Contributing

-I welcome contributions from the community to make Trendency even better.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 Trendency is released under the [Apache License](LICENSE.md).
 You are free to use, modify, and distribute the application, subject to the terms of the license.